-Victoria is an advocate for children and their families battling childhood cancer.
-As a volunteer with Padres Contra el Cancer at Children’s Hospital Los Angeles for the past 6 years, she has worked to bring resources and support to the organization.
-She also became a friend to the Blood Donor Center at Children’s Hospital encouraging friends to give blood and volunteering at special events.
+Continuing to serve, Victoria is an advocate for children and their families battling childhood cancer.
+As a volunteer with Padres Contra el Cancer at Children’s Hospital Los Angeles for many years, she has worked to bring resources and awareness to the organization.
+She also became a friend to the Blood Donor Center at Children’s Hospital encouraging friends to give blood, hosting blood drives and volunteering at special events.

 EMAIL COUNCILWOMAN VICTORIA MARTINEZ